 - are self-organised.

-In these cases, insurance, formal risk assessments and licenses (if any music is incidental and no selling is involved) are not normally required.
+In these cases, insurance, formal risk assessments and licenses are not normally required (if any music is incidental and no selling is involved).
 The Council does not want or require you to do anything additional to the guidance produced by the Government, and we want you to have a safe and successful event.

 If you believe your street party (or event) falls into the categories listed, use the application form included in the guide to let us know about your event.
 This is required to follow Government advice.
 Complete the form and return it by post to the Events and Licencing Officer.